isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **See also** [factory functions](#Rc-factory) for how to achieve the effect of a call to a derived class function without risking undefined behavior.

+##### Note

+There is nothing inherently wrong with calling virtual functions constructors and destructors.
+The semantics of such calls is type safe.
+However, experience shows that such calls are rarely needed, easily confuse maintainers, and become a source of errors when used by novices.

+##### Enforcement

+* Flag calls of virtual functions from constructors and destructors.

 ### <a name="Rc-swap"></a>C.83: For value-like types, consider providing a `noexcept` swap function

 ##### Reason